Applications of the Biogas Process

 Based on this information, BioCRUDE Technologies has focused on research programs to develop biogas technology.
 BioCRUDE technology presents efficient, environment-friendly and economical solutions to waste reformation into renewable energy sources.

 Biogas technology has many environmental, agricultural and industrial applications.
-It is a method to treat organic waste in environmental friendly way.
+It is a method to treat organic waste in the environmentally friendly way.
 As well, the energy production from biogas contributes to GHG reduction.
-From socio-economic point of view, biogas technology is profitable and promising technology due to its benefits for environment, agriculture and industry.
+From a socio-economic point of view, biogas technology is profitable and promising technology due to its benefits for the environment, agriculture, and industry.

-Some of the major advantages for the BioCRUDE Technology are:
+Some of the major advantages of the BioCRUDE Technology are:

 1. Transformation of any type of organic waste (sewage sludge, solid manure, agricultural waste, etc.) into energy and marketable by-products.

 2. Customized and optimized design of the chemical process to achieve a high efficiency, the engineering is modified and adapted to each scenario.

 3. Optimized maintenance and operation costs, low investment costs for plant and mechanical devices.

 4. Highly developed modern, systems and processes that are easy to control and operate.

 5. Low process energy consumption (around 10% of the energy produced in the co-generation unit).